-Gates shall utilize a similar complementary materials of materials and design vernacular and be well-suited for its purposes, surrounding site conditions, and the material selections of nearby infrastructure, architecture, and site features.
+Gates shall utilize similar complementary materials and design vernacular and be well-suited for their purposes, surrounding site conditions, and the material selections of nearby infrastructure, architecture, and site features.
 Gates constructed off public or primary site access roads shall be set back from the road to allow emergency vehicle turn around.